 Section 7 focuses on service provider information.

 Because the goal of the program is to help institutions without in-house capacity or expertise get started with preservation reformatting of their audio and audiovisual collections, all Recordings at Risk applicants must propose projects that name a qualified external service provider who will provide reformatting services; in-house digitization is not allowed and proposals to reformat recordings at your own institution will disqualify your application.
-The most frequent question we receive about this is from academic institutions who'd like to use on-campus digitization services that may be run through a different department.
+The most frequent question we receive about this is from academic institutions who would like to use on-campus digitization services that may be run through a different department.
 This would be considered in-house digitization.

-In addition to covering the basic information on your selected service provider or providers, you'll be asked to submit a rationale for service provider selection.
-Here you will demonstrate that you have chosen a service provider of providers that perform technically competent and cost effective digitization appropriate for the specific materials you are nominating.
+In addition to covering the basic information on your selected service provider or providers, you will be asked to submit a Rationale for Service Provider Selection.
+Here you will demonstrate that you've chosen a service provider or providers that perform technically competent and cost-effective digitization appropriate for the specific materials you are nominating.
 You may reference the service provider proposal(s), but make sure that you clearly explain your decision-making process.
 Generally, our review panelists expect to see more than simply saying, "we've worked with this vendor before."
 Our recipients also encourage all of you to look outside your usual vendors because you may find another service provider more suited to your particular project.

-We technically only require one service provider proposal, but in most cases, you are strongly encouraged to seek out additional bids and can include up to 3 total.
+We technically only require one service provider proposal, but in most cases, you are strongly encouraged to seek out additional bids and can include up to three total.
 Multiple bids helps demonstrate to reviewers that you have done your research, and that the services to be provided are right for your specific materials and your organization's needs.

 Should your organization prohibit the selection of a service provider until after grant funds are awarded, you must still make a tentative selection for this proposal in order to support the figures included in your project budget.
 The Guidelines and Template provide more detail, and CLIR staff is available to answer questions at recordingsatrisk@clir.org.

+Section 7: Service Provider Information

+- "Qualified" external service provider?
+Check:

+- Colleagues

+- Conference sponsorships

+- Webinars/panels

+- What can I do to get the most accurate proposal?

+- Complete inventory

+- Photos

+Strategies for Audiovisual Digitization Projects a DLF-hosted webinar series

-While we are unable to recommend specific qualified service providers, we do have a few tips to help you in this process.
-Consider reaching out to colleagues for recommendations, check to see which service providers partnered with organizations on similar grant projects.
-Explore resources provided by industry organizations, like the Association of Moving Image Archivists (or AMIA) and the Association for Recorded Sound Collections (or ARSC), that often publish lists of digitization service providers who meet their professional standards.
-Also, the DLF's Digitizing Special Formats wiki has a list of companies and organizations who have volunteered their information to the page.
+While we are unable to recommend specific qualified service providers, we do have a few tips to help you in this process:

+- Consider reaching out to colleagues for recommendations, - Check to see which service providers partnered with organizations on similar grant projects, - Explore resources provided by industry organizations, like the Association of Moving Image Archivists (or AMIA) and the Association for Recorded Sound Collections (or ARSC), that often publish lists of digitization service providers who meet their professional standards. - Also, the DLF's Digitizing Special Formats wiki has a list of companies and organizations who have volunteered their information to the page.

 You will still need to do your homework when it comes to assessing proposals from service providers.
 Another resource that may be helpful to you is the "Effective Outsourcing with Audiovisual Digitization Service Providers" webinar also hosted by our colleagues at DLF and available on the wiki.

-We also encourage you to consult our guidelines for grants involving consultants or subcontractors for guidance on bidding, selection and budgeting, and when working with when we are working with an external service provider.
-Our technical recommendations for CLIRs Recordings at Risk program also includes a section on soliciting and evaluating bids.
-Both documents are available on our apply for an award page.
+We also encourage you to consult our "Guidelines for Grants Involving Consultants or Subcontractors" for guidance on bidding, selection, and budgeting, when working with an external service provider.
+Our "Technical Recommendations for CLIR's Recordings at Risk Program" also includes a section on soliciting and evaluating bids.
+Both documents are available on our Apply for an Award page.